 Home Remedies for Dry Cough in Babies and Toddlers

 Most of the time dry cough in babies and toddlers can be managed by some simple home remedies.
 And the bright side of it is that these remedies have no reverse effect on your little one.
 Below are some home remedies for Dry cough in Babies and that I have found particularly helpful.

 Most often it is the dust, pollutants and pollen that cause irritation in the throat.
-So, if you notice your baby having dry cough:
+So, if you notice your baby having a dry cough:

 This one works for babies and toddlers alike.
-I have seen that a slight elevation of head helps my little one sleep better when he has spells of dry cough.
+I have seen that a slight elevation of the head helps my little one sleep better when he has spells of dry cough.

-For infants: Try to place a few layers soft cotton fabric just below the neck to raise her head.
+For infants: Try to place a few layers of soft cotton fabric just below the neck to raise her head.

 Frequent coughs often leave the throat dehydrated and dry.
 So, take extra care to ensure your child drinks plenty of fluids like water and warm milk.

 Preferred Age: For Babies above 6 months of age

 Note: For babies below six months: Breast milk is the best remedy for Dry cough.
 Apart from hydration breast milk is loaded with antibodies that help your little one fight against any infection.

 Humidifiers make the atmosphere humid.
 I have seen that they work wonders, especially in winter.
 If you do not have one, you can turn on the hot shower in the bathroom till it is sufficiently humid.
 Stay with your baby in the bathroom for something.
 It hydrates and soothes the throat and helps them sleep better.